5argon/arkham-starter/sveltekit/src/lib/md/divider-print.md

 - The next dialog, do not press Print, but press the dropdown saying "PDF" then select the "PDF" choice to save a file out of it instead.
 - After it finished saving PDF, you can now go back and press delete to remove the highlighted images.
 If there are more than 8 images, the produced PDF will be multi-page.

-Note : If you don't have any printer installed in the list, the page may not fit 8 dividers like shown because the system assume a default value of paper's edge to reserve.
-The information that the printer can print closer to the edge of paper comes differently depending on printer, so try installing or choosing different printer if you cannot do it.
+Note : If you don't have any printer installed in the list, the page may **not fit 8 dividers** like shown because the system assume a certain default value of paper's edge to reserve.
+The information that the printer can print closer to the edge of paper comes differently depending on printer.
+You can install "imaginary printer" on macOS just so it allows removing the margin by :

+- Go to Add Printer page.
+Select 2nd tab "IP".
+(The globe icon)
+- Enter random Address, and "Internet Printing Protocol - IPP" protocol, then random Name.
+- Use : Generic PostScript Printer.
+- Now you can press Add button.
+Afterwards the margins should be removed and you can now fit 8 dividers in A4 page.

 ## Windows : Using IrfanView app